etrusci-org/olay/README.md

 </div>
 ```

-Here are two CSS examples to copy & paste:
+Here are some CSS examples to copy & paste:

 ```css
 /* Styles for the whole module page - this is most probably what you want */